Follow Us! ThumbsUp

 Suspicions may arise if:

-• the location is unusually far from their submitted address
+• The location is unusually far from the address they submitted

-They create as many profiles as possible and rely on tools such as VPNs or proxies to change their connection details with each onboarding attempt, in order to make it look more legitimate, as well as to appear to be different people each time.
+The latter point is particularly important to detect because fraudsters will create as many profiles as possible and rely on tools such as VPNs or proxies to change their connection details with each onboarding attempt, making them look more legitimate.

-Here again, common sense applies.
+Again, common sense applies.
 While a VPN may appear suspicious, it could also point to a customer who is legitimately concerned about data privacy.
-The key is to have the information at your disposal, so that you may choose your next onboarding step armed with more intelligence.
-For example, you can elect to ask them for additional information, thus applying dynamic friction to their user onboarding journey.
+The key is to have the information at your disposal so that you can choose your next onboarding step armed with more intelligence.
+For example, you can either reject the applicant or ask them for additional information, thus applying dynamic friction to their user onboarding journey.

 How SEON Secures the Banking Digital Onboarding Process